 III.
 TRAINING AND ORIENTATION

-Each Charleston Youth Council member shall attend and complete a training program hosted by the Mayor’s Office before his or her first official meeting.
+Each Charleston Youth Council member shall attend and complete a training program hosted by the Clerk’s Office before his or her first official meeting

 IV.
 ORGANIZATION AND MEETINGS

 The Charleston Youth Council shall meet once each calendar quarter at a regularly scheduled time and place.
 More frequent meetings of the Charleston Youth Council may be scheduled should they be needed to carry out business.